 - Even more trendy: the Raven ZZ plant, shown below

 You can spur the growth of your zamioculcas by giving it a large pot.
 It can reach 3 feet (1 meter) tall.
 If you’d rather keep it small, just keep it in its original pot.
 You can add a little fertilizer during the growth phase (summer) to provide nutrients.
 From time to time, run a moist sponge or rag along the leaves to remove dust and recover their shine.

 In both cases, you’re dealing with tropical plants that don’t really like dry air.
 In winter, heating tends to dry the air up indoors.
 It’s best to group your plants together and mist them with soft water on a regular basis.

 Multiplying and propagation

-Rhipsalis stems make for easy cuttings in a mix of acidic heath soil and sand.
-Same thing for zamioculcas stems, although it also works to simply let them sprout roots in a glass of water, among other Zamioculcas propagation techniques.
+Rhipsalis stems easily grow from cuttings in a mix of acidic heath soil and sand.
+Same thing for zamioculcas stems.
+Alternatively, simply let them sprout roots in a glass of water, among other ways to propagate Zamioculcas.

 I have a questionAsk my question